project-origin/registry/doc/concept/overview.md

 ![](/resources/graphics/ETTvalue.drawio.png)

 ## How it has been done so far ?
-As the shares of renewables in the energy mix of some countries are rising towards 30%, the need for a system to certify the energy supplied in a trustworthy and transparent way becomes increasingly important.
+As the share of renewables in the energy mix of some countries are rising [towards 60%](https://energinet.dk/media/2l5jt3lp/%C3%A5ret-der-gik-2022-i-el-og-gas.pdf), the need for a system to certify the energy supplied in a trustworthy and transparent way becomes increasingly important.
 Currently, certification is done using [Guarantees of Origin](https://en.energinet.dk/Energy-data/Guarantees-of-origin-el-gas-hydrogen/) (GOs), issued on a monthly basis to an electronic register, and can be traded and/or cancelled up to 12 months after being issued.
 This system has been in place for a long time and is generally well understood.
 However, the GO certification scheme has received lots of criticism, especially evolving around the scheme [lacking credibility](https://ieeexplore.ieee.org/abstract/document/5311433), [lacking national implementations of disclosure regulation](https://www.oeko.de/fileadmin/oekodoc/Reliable-Disclosure-in-Europe-Status-Improvements-and-Perspectives.pdf), and having [little to no effect in terms of accelerating investments](https://akjournals.com/view/journals/204/41/4/article-p487.xml?body=contentsummary-24716) in renewable energy production.